jeas-emmanuel/kubeadm/README.md

 Requirements
 ------------
-The module `community.general.modprobe` is called in this role. in order to make this works properly, you have to install the `community.general`collection of ansible. the command to achieve this is right below.
+The module `community.general.modprobe` is called in this role. in order to make this works properly, you have to install the `community.general` ansible's collection.
+The command to achieve this is right below.

 ```shell
 $ ansible-galaxy collection install community.general